Category Archives: Guy Yasko

 Death in the Afternoon by Guy Yasko

-– Bobby!
+— Bobby!
 Bobby!
 I’m home.
-You call Liston yet? – Bobby?
+You call Liston yet? — Bobby?
 Must be gone.
 Curtains closed.
-Sunlight through curtains, like when you’re sick. – oh.
+Sunlight through curtains, like when — oh.
 No color.
 White?
 Blue?
 Not breathing.
 What do you do when someone dies?
-Call 911? … Continue reading
+Call 911?
+He’s already dead!
+You have a drink, that’s what you do.
+Mark the occasion.
+What though?
+Got what he wanted — or did he?
+Spite?
+Escape?
+That’s it?
+Ran away from |

 Filed under Guy Yasko